mtnntn/atics_i/README.md

   - `environments/dl_cpu_py35.py` : this environment contains Tensorflow without GPU support and therefore the code executed in this environment will not be enhanced by the GPU.
   This lack in performance allow a simpler configuration: you have only to import the environment and activate it.

-## Project: 1	- Deep Learning for truth discovery
+## Deep Learning for truth discovery

 - Implement using python/Keras the following approaches for truth inference using Neural Networks: